AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/1_phonopy.md

 <a name="Running Multiple Phonopy Calculations"></a>

 ??? info "Prerequisite"
-    FireWorks dependencies installed and set up for vibes.
-See the [installation guide](../Installation/0_setup.md) for more information.
+    FHI-vibes configured for use with FireWorks.
+See the [configuration guide](../0_configuring_fw_for_vibes.md) for more information.

-CC: See comments in installation.

 ## Summary
-CC: Summarize what will be done and what will be learned.
+In this section we will learn how to set up and run multiple phonopy calculations using FHI-vibes and FireWorks.
+In the workflow we will also describe how we systematically determine if the supercell size is converged for a given material, so all materials will be calculated to the same level of accuracy.
+As an example we will use Si and MgO for this tutorial, but it can be extended to any set of materials.

 ## Setup workflow.in file